GenomicsAotearoa/hts_workshop_mpi/docs/level2/11_shell_manipulation.md

 # Manipulating files in the shell

+!!! clock "time"

     * Teaching: 30 minutes
     * Exercises: 30 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Search the contents of basic text files for specific strings.
     * Copy and remove directories, create tarballs and compress files.

     #### Keypoints

     * You can view search file contents within a `less` instance, or using the `grep` command.
     * The commands `cp` and `rm` can be applied to directories, with the correct parameters.
     * You can stitch multiple files together using the `tar` command.
 This is useful when you have to upload or download a lot of files in a single command.
     * You can compress files using the `gzip` and `zip` commands, and decompress them using the `gunzip` and `unzip` commands.
     * You can view file permissions using `ls -l` and change permissions using `chmod`.

 ---